nationalarchives/da-tre-fn-success-destination/README.md

 # Introduction
-This repository is for a tre lambda that acts as the success destination of other tre lambdas
+This repository is for a tre lambda that acts as the success destination of other tre lambdas.
+It publishes the message from the upstream lambda to TRE's internal SNS topic.

 ### Deployment